LACP’s Mentorship Program

 Brad Temkin – Fine Art Photographer and Educator.
 Guggenheim Fellow in Photography.
 Status – Open

 Richard Tuschman – Fine Art Photographer, 2016 New York Foundation for the Arts Fellowship in Photography.
 Status – Open

 Kevin Weinstein – Documentary Photographer, Educator, with Commercial, Event and Editorial Photography experience.
 Status – Open

-David H. Wells – Documentary Photographer, Educator, Owner/Operator of The Wells Point.
+David H. Wells – Documentary Photographer/Filmmaker and Award-Winning Photography Educator.
 Status – Open

 $2,150 Non-Members; 1,950 Members (Consider becoming an LACP Member, as the cost of a LACP Membership is $95 for CA residents, $45 for out-of-state residents)

 Not a LACP Member?
 Click HERE to become a Member!